Aliases for SMAD2 Gene

 GeneCards Summary for SMAD2 Gene

 SMAD2 (SMAD Family Member 2) is a Protein Coding gene.
 Diseases associated with SMAD2 include Buschke-Ollendorff Syndrome and Osteopoikilosis.
-Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Signaling by GPCR.
+Among its related pathways are Apelin signaling pathway and Proteoglycans in cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is SMAD3.

 UniProtKB/Swiss-Prot Summary for SMAD2 Gene

 Receptor-regulated SMAD (R-SMAD) that is an intracellular signal transducer and transcriptional modulator activated by TGF-beta (transforming growth factor) and activin type 1 receptor kinases.
 Binds the TRE element in the promoter region of many genes that are regulated by TGF-beta and, on formation of the SMAD2/SMAD4 complex, activates transcription.
 May act as a tumor suppressor in colorectal carcinoma.
 Positively regulates PDPK1 kinase activity by stimulating its dissociation from the 14-3-3 protein YWHAQ which acts as a negative regulator.